-In the Rollover docker, click the Edit rollover button .
+In the Rollovers docker, click the Edit rollover button ...

-In the Object manager docker, rollover objects are highlighted, grouped, and appear with a Rollover object icon name.
-The Text rollover object icon $\mathbf{A}$ indicates that the rollover object is text.
+In the Objects docker, rollover objects are highlighted, grouped, and appear with a Rollover object icon ( beside the name.
+The Text rollover object icon A indicates that the rollover object is text.